 My first introduction to couscous was at summer camp as a child, on a small island in the waters off Puget Sound near Seattle.
 This was not some slick, organized, professionally run summer camp.
 This was Sephardic Bikur Cholim congregation summer camp, put together by some brave congregants for two weeks every summer.
 Never mind that camp was always in June or that it usually rained most of the time, we could hardly wait for camp time to come every year.

 Couscous, just the name was enough to illicit peels of laughter from our irreverent gang of kids.
 One older lady in particular known as Auntie Beya M (I am omitting her actual last name) made couscous to accompany baked chicken some evenings for dinner.
 Auntie Beya was delightful but the food was always just awful.
-Somehow, we survived and it was always the best two weeks of the summer especially the Friday afternoon water, squirt gun fight.
+Somehow, we survived and it was always the best two weeks of the summer especially the Friday afternoon water balloon, squirt gun fight held before everyone got showered and dressed for Shabbat.

 Now as an adult, I find that couscous is a versatile, delicious tasting alternative to rice, potatoes, or pasta.
 You can eat it plain, steam it with all kind of vegetables like in Moroccan restaurants, or you can combine it with herbs, or roasted vegetables like in this recipe.
 I prefer the larger pearl like Israeli couscous.
 You can find it whole grain or white.